 • I completed a 'local' youth work qualification* in the past - is this a recognised Youth Support Worker qualification?

-As these were the equivalent qualifications of their time, technically they should be recognised.
+As these were the equivalent qualifications of their time, technically they should be recognised by employers but will not permit EWC registration.
 Before the development of national vocational qualifications in 2005, part-time youth workers could complete a regional or locally developed qualification.
 Qualifications from the early 2000s onwards are comparable to current qualifications.
 However, qualifications before then varied in complexity and volume so it is hard to compare them with today's vocational qualifications.
 Employers may choose not to recognise older qualifications if the holder does not have relevant and recent youth work experience.

 Examples of previous qualifications include: